 I found the chocolate was taking a long time to set so I put the bars and the bark in the fridge.

 In just an hour or so this very strange almost salmon pink bloom formed all over the chocolate.
 I was horrified!
 Setting chocolate in the fridge is quite normal.
-This, is not.
+This—this is not.

 I had these beautiful chocolate-covered strawberries and was now scared to put the few remaining in the fridge so I covered them and left them overnight.

-Well the chocolate was so sweet is macerated the strawberries which then turned moldy!!!
+Well the chocolate was so sweet it macerated the strawberries which then turned moldy!!!
 I had to throw it all away.
 OMG, I hate waste and food waste is absolutely unacceptable.

 The first several times I tried to get the chocolate bar out of the mold, it refused to budge.
 I thought I was going to lose my mind.
 I carved off the excess chocolate… Nope.
 I started to panic.
 This is a much more flexible and soft chocolate than REAL tempered chocolate and I was scared it would never come out.

 There is no doubt Magical Butter chocolates are delicious, easy to melt and keep their shine.
-They lack the crack and solidness of properly tempered chocolate and discolour if you put it in the fridge.
-As a result, I would say that this is good for people who just want to melt chocolate, not deal with tempering who want to add their own creative edibles and then eat.
+They lack the crack and solidness of properly tempered chocolate and discolour if you put them in the fridge.
+As a result, I would say that this is good for people who just want to melt chocolate and add their own creative edibles and then eat, not deal with tempering.
 Which is fine.
 If you are like me and want more than that?
 I say, temper your chocolate.

 This chocolate is excellent quality and does live up to its promise to be easy to use for making thick coatings but for real-deal chocolate making, I give it a pass.
 It changing colour in the fridge freaked me out and resulted in wasted food.